chocolatey/choco-wiki/CommandsUpdate.md

 Source (directory, share or remote url feed) the package comes from.
 Defaults to official chocolatey feed.

+###Prerelease (optional) - v0.9.8.15+
+Whether to include prerelease packages in results.
+This is optional if you explicitly ask for a specific version that is a pre-release package.
+You can pass this as `-pre` or `-prerelease`.
+Defaults to false.

 ##Examples
 `chocolatey update` - updates chocolatey to the latest version